julianlam/feps/fep/a4ed/fep-a4ed.md

 - Informational documents
 - Implementation proposals

+The type is chosen by the author.
+If the type is not specified, the proposal is assumed to be informational.

 ### Metadata

 Proposal metadata is placed at the top of the document as key-value pairs between opening and closing ~---~.